-- 4. Disconnect the three cable connectors from the back of the PC board. - CAUTION: Do not loosen the two small nuts on the lower left of the PC board.
-They secure a transistor and heat sink to the board. - Remove the three Phillips screws from the back of the PC board and remove the PC board and display panel assembly from the housing. - 6.
-Remove the switch extenders from the three pushbuttons on the PC board and install them on the new board. - Install the replacement PC board and display assembly and secure with three Phillips screws. - Reconnect the three cable connectors to the back of the PC board and reinstall the back cover. - 9.
+- 5. Remove the three Phillips screws from the back of the PC board and remove the PC board and display panel assembly from the housing. - 6.
+Remove the switch extenders from the three pushbuttons on the PC board and install them on the new board. - 7.
+Install the replacement PC board and display assembly, secure with three Phillips screws. - 8.
+Reconnect the two cable connectors to the back of the PC board and reinstall the back cover. - 9.
 Reconnect ac power.